≡ Menu

 7. Take Coaching and Facilitation Courses

 The business community is also embracing coaching in higher numbers.
 Because of this, numerous training programs are now available.
-Becoming a certified coach and/or facilitator will show you have the ability to facilitate other teachers.
+Becoming a certified coach and/or facilitator will show that you have the ability to facilitate other teachers.
 Such special qualifications could get your instructional coach’s letter of interest noticed and your resume prioritized.

 8. Analyze Your Transferable Skills to Include in Your Instructional Coach Resume